Samsung Ativ Tab 5

 The Samsung Ativ Tab 5, previously known as the Samsung Ativ Smart PC, is a 11.6 in tablet manufactured by Samsung.
-The Ativ Tab 5 was announced on August 29, 2012 at IFA 2012 in Berlin, incorporates a dual-core 1.8 GHz Intel Atom Z2760 processor, and runs the Windows 8 operating system.
+The Ativ Tab 5 was announced on August 29, 2012, at IFA 2012 in Berlin, incorporates a dual-core 1.8 GHz Intel Atom Z2760 processor, and runs the Windows 8 operating system.

 The incorporation of Windows 8 has received mostly favourable reviews.
 Also the Ativ Tab 5 itself received positive reviews for its lightweight design, inclusion of S-Pen, and its overall performance for a device positioned as a budget device.

 Hardware

 The design of the Ativ Tab 5 is relatively similar to its smaller Android-based counterparts (such as the Galaxy Tab 2 10.1 and the Galaxy Note 10.1)built using a mixture of plastic and glass.
 A micro HDMI port, MicroSD slot, and a full-size USB port are incorporated into the design, as well as a volume rocker, power button, and headphone jack located on the top.
 A physical Windows button is located directly below the screen.
 A charging port and dock connector are located on the bottom.
 The Ativ Tab 5 uses a 11.6 in IPS display at a resolution of 1366x768.
-The tablet is available with either 64 or 128 GB of internal storage (in form of a solid-state drive), expandable via an external micro-sd card.
+The tablet is available with either 64 or 128 GB of internal storage (in form of a solid-state drive), expandable via an external microSD card.

 Reception

 Whilst demoing the device at the IFA 2012, TechRadar praised the Ativ Tab 5's Windows 8 operating system, lightweight design, and the ability to expand its functionality and storage with its S-Pen and attachable keyboard.
-However, it was also said though that there is a minimal amount of USB ports which was due to its slim design which was seen as similar only to that of its android counterparts.
+However, it was also said though that there is a minimal amount of USB ports which was due to its slim design which was seen as similar only to that of its Android counterparts.
 Overall they deemed the device as a greatly underpowered but overtly overpriced compared to the competition.

 CNET said that not having the lightning speeds of processors such as the Intel i5, the Ativ Tab 5 performs sluggishly, sometimes even in basic tasks for a mid-end Windows 8 tablet.
 The tablet's battery life, S-Pen, and lightweight design were regarded as positive aspectsdespite considering the design itself to be merely cheap and easily smudges.
 The Intel Z2760 chipset used in the Ativ Tab 5 was also judged as a mediocre processor for the device noting that its performance was laggy and irresponsive at times in comparison to the chipsets used in competing Windows 8 devices.
-Over-all they viewed the Ativ tab 5 as tablet with a Surface RT specs and Surface Pro price.
+Over-all they viewed the Ativ Tab 5 as tablet with a Surface RT specs and Surface Pro price.